ECCC-MSC/open-data/docs/msc-data/obs_radar/readme_radar_geomet_en.md

 WMS styles:

 * In addition to the default WMS style, several alternative WMS styles with different color scales are available.
 The list of available WMS styles is provided in the WMS GetCapabilities response
-* Users can request layers with their own custom styles with the Styled Layer Descriptor (SLD) standard, please refer to the [SLD technical documentation](../../msc-geomet/web-services_en/#handling-styles)
+* Furthermore, users can request layers with their own custom styles with the Styled Layer Descriptor (SLD) standard, please refer to the [SLD technical documentation](../../msc-geomet/web-services_en/#handling-styles)

 Legends: